slaviboy/ParticlesKotlin/README.md

 * **Dust**
 * **Line**

 [Dust](https://github.com/slaviboy/SimpleParticlesAndroid/wiki#dust-particles) particles, are circles randomly moved and drawn in 2D.
-This is achived by changin the velocity properties -vx and vy, that are used to set the new positiong of the particle.
+This is achieve by changing the velocity properties -vx and vy, that are used to set the new position of the particle.
 Customization is available via properties like color, radius, speed and many more.

 [Line](https://github.com/slaviboy/SimpleParticlesAndroid/wiki#line-particles) particles, are circles randomly moved and drawn in 2D.
 Combined with lines that are drawn depending on the minimum and maximum distance between every two particles from the set.
-Particles are moved by changin the velocity using the properties -vx and vy, that sets the new positiong of the particle.
-The lines are generated responsivly right after the new particle position is available.
+Particles are moved by changing the velocity using the properties -vx and vy, that sets the new position of the particle.
+The lines are generated responsively right after the new particle position is available.
 Customization is available via properties like color, radius, speed and many more.

 ## Add to your project